HungryHowies/Zitadel-with-Nextcloud/README.md

 Navigate to Administrator settings and left pane scroll down to **SSO & SAML Authentication**.

-Following setting need to be configured.
+The following setting need to be configured.

   * Allow the use of multiple user back-ends (e.g. LDAP) = Enable
   * Attribute to map the UID = UserName